Invasion of Poland: Polish defence plan

 The Polish determination to deploy forces directly at the German-Polish border, prompted by the Polish-British Common Defence Pact, shaped the country's defence plan, "Plan West".
 Poland's most valuable natural resources, industry and population were along the western border in Eastern Upper Silesia.
 Polish policy centred on their protection, especially since many politicians feared that if Poland retreated from the regions disputed by Germany, Britain and France would sign a separate peace treaty with Germany like the 1938 Munich Agreement and allow Germany to stay in those regions.
 The fact that none of Poland's allies had specifically guaranteed Polish borders or territorial integrity was another Polish concern.
-These reasons made the Polish government disregarded French advice to deploy the bulk of its forces behind natural barriers, such as the Vistula and San Rivers, despite some Polish generals supported the idea to be a better strategy.
+These reasons made the Polish government disregard French advice to deploy the bulk of its forces behind natural barriers, such as the Vistula and San Rivers, despite some Polish generals supporting the idea to be a better strategy.
 The West Plan allowed the Polish armies to retreat inside the country, but that was supposed to be a slow retreat behind prepared positions intended to give the armed forces time to complete its mobilization and execute a general counteroffensive with the support of the Western Allies.

 In case of a failure to defend most of the territory, the army was to retreat to the south-east of the country, where the rough terrain, the Stryj and Dniestr rivers, valleys, hills and swamps would provide natural lines of defence against the German advance, and the Romanian Bridgehead could be created.

 The Polish General Staff had not begun elaborating the "West" defence plan until 4 March 1939.
 It was assumed that the Polish Army, fighting in the initial phase of the war alone, would have to defend the western regions of the country.
 The plan of operations took into account the numerical and material superiority of the enemy and, also assumed the defensive character of Polish operations.
 The Polish intentions were defending the western regions that were judged as indispensable for waging the war, taking advantage of the propitious conditions for counterattacks by reserve units and avoiding it from being smashed before the beginning of Franco-British operations in Western Europe.
 The operation plan had not been elaborated in detail and concerned only the first stage of operations.

 The British and the French estimated that Poland would be able to defend itself for two to three months, and Poland estimated it could do so for at least six months.
 While Poland drafted its estimates based upon the expectation that the Western Allies would honor their treaty obligations and quickly start an offensive of their own, the French and the British expected the war to develop into trench warfare, much like World War I. The Polish government was not notified of the strategy and based all of its defence plans on promises of quick relief by the Western Allies.